Please complete this brief survey for clearance to enter IPoly's campus.

 Q: What curriculum is used at IPoly?

 A: IPoly's curriculum is college prep, meeting the UC and CSU requirements.
-Students must meet these requirements in order to graduate.
+Students must meet these requirements in order to earn a diploma.

 The unique curriculum at IPoly is comprised of interdisciplinary coursework in math, science, social science and English/language arts as well as courses in foreign language, physical education, and a varied array of electives.

-IPoly also utilizes project- and problem based learning methods.
+IPoly also utilizes project-based learning methods.
 Each semester, students work together on a major project, which is then exhibited to the public.

 Q: Is IPoly a magnet school?